-A new restricted trail would be constructed through the raptor habitat on the South LCWA site in the near term.
+A new restricted trail would be constructed through the raptor habitaton the former landfill site on the South LCWA site in the near term.
 The trail would connect Gum Grove Park to the existing San Gabriel River Trail, fishing area, and trails on the Isthmus area.
 Initially this trail would be restricted to docent-led tours until habitat areas are established and a management plan is approved.
-A viewpoint would be constructed in the raptor habitat area.
+A viewpoint would be constructed in the raptor habitat areaoverlooking the marsh.